 The document symbol is particularly useful for administrative procedures, quality assurance protocols, or any process where record-keeping and documentation is key.

-9. Multiple documents symbol
+Multiple documents (less common)

 Multiple documents symbol